JasonHaley/develop-rag-app-sk-ef-azure-sql-db/part2-2.md

 ## Implement the ChatBot

-In this section we will implement the ChatBot and connect it to the Program.cs file so the logic will be called when the application runs.
+In this section we will implement the ChatBot and connect it to the `Program.cs` file so the logic will be called when the application runs.

-1. In the **ChatBot.cs** file, replace the text with the following code:
+1. In the **ChatBot.cs** file, replace the all the contents with the following code:

 ```C#
 using Microsoft.SemanticKernel.ChatCompletion;